b005t3r/Starling-Extension-BatchRenderer/README.md

 Batch Renderer Starling Extension
 ================================

 Ever wanted to create a custom DisplayObject?
 Needed to render a non-rectangular geometry?
-Had to pass custom data via vertex atribute (va) registers to your shader?
+Had to pass custom data via vertex attribute (va) registers to your shader?
 Cried inside (just a little) when custom texture processing was necessary?

 If so, I might have something just for you.
 Behold the Batch Renderer!